Video-Reason/VBVR-EvalKit/README.md

 ## Tasks

-The foundation of every VMEvalKit dataset is the **Task Pair**: a set of files defining a single video reasoning challenge.
+Every VMEvalKit dataset consists of **Task Pairs** - the basic unit for video reasoning evaluation:

 Each Task Pair consists of three core components:
 - 📸 **Initial state image** (`first_frame.png`): shows the starting point or problem to be solved